gimite/web-socket-js/README.md

 8. Install [debugger version of Flash Player](http://www.adobe.com/support/flashplayer/downloads.html) to see Flash errors.

+9. If you followed the steps above and you still have an issue, please [report here](https://github.com/gimite/web-socket-js/issues) with these information:

+   - The WebSocket server library you use (e.g. em-websocket, pywebsocket) and its version
+   - The Web browser you use and its version
+   - The exact message you are trying to send from the server or the client
+   - The result of all steps above, especially error message in step 2 if any

 ## Supported environments

 It should work on:

-- Google Chrome 4 or later (just uses native implementation)
+- Google Chrome 4 or later, Firefox 6 or later (uses native WebSocket or MozWebSocket implementation)
-- Firefox 3.x, 4.x, Internet Explorer 8, 9 + Flash Player 10 or later
+- Firefox 3 to 5, Internet Explorer 8, 9 + Flash Player 10 or later

 It may or may not work on other browsers such as Safari, Opera or IE 6.
 Patch for these browsers are appreciated, but I will not work on fixing issues specific to these browsers by myself.